amplitude/skylab-android-client/README.md

-# skylab-java-sdk
+# skylab-android-client
-Java SDK for Skylab
+Android Client SDK for Skylab

+## Getting Started

+See the [Documentation](https://amplitude-internal.readme.io/docs/install-the-sdk) for getting started.